MTreppner/scDBM-paper/README.md

 ## Pluto notebooks

-The pluto_notebooke folder contains Pluto notebooks for the analyses of the Segerstolpe dataset, both to generate the data in the body of the manuscript and generate the supplement's data.
+The pluto_notebook folder contains Pluto notebooks for the analyses of the Segerstolpe dataset, both to generate the data in the body of the manuscript and generate the supplement's data.

 * scDBM_notebook.jl
 * supplement_scDBM_notebook.jl